ssloy/penny/README.md

 ![](https://raw.githubusercontent.com/ssloy/penny/master/doc/pcb-mcu.png)

-I recommend soldering the bare minimum to power up the processor, and to flash it to be sure that nothing is wrong with the fine soldering.
+I recommend to solder the bare minimum to power up the processor, and to flash it to be sure that nothing is wrong with the delicate soldering.
 At this stage the motherboard looks like this:

 ![](https://raw.githubusercontent.com/ssloy/penny/master/doc/penny_motherboard_mcu.jpg)